volBrain/AssemblyNet/README.md

 sudo docker run --rm --gpus '"device=0"' -v /absolute/path/to/images:/data -v /absolute/path/to/output/directory:/data_out volbrain/assemblynet:1.0.0 -recursive -pattern-t1 "T1*.nii*" -age-sex-csv /data/age_sex.csv -global-csv /data_out/global_volumetry_info.csv -no-pdf-report -batch-size 8 /data/ /data_out/
 ```

 If there are sub-directories in the input dir (in particular when -recursive is used) and an output directory is specified, these sub-directories will be created in the output directory.
+This is for example a way to process a [BIDS](https://bids.neuroimaging.io/) directory.

 Processing time should around 7-15mn/image depending on the hardware configuration (See [Processing time](https://github.com/volBrain/AssemblyNet/blob/main/README.md#processing_time)).